tsyber1an/entgo-example/README.md

 We can remove `./player.go` file, as it is not gonna be needed anymore.
 From now on, you will edit your models in `./ent/schema` folder.

-Now, you migth wonder how do we call SQL queries.
+Now, you might wonder how do we call SQL queries.
 To do that, you would need to generate your SQL interfaces for your schema.
 Invoke the following:

 Full version:
 ```bash